 (a) Notwithstanding the provisions of K.S.A.
 40-3401, and amendments thereto, or any other statute, during the fiscal year ending June 30, 2025, in addition to the other purposes for which expenditures may be made by the above agency from moneys appropriated from any special revenue fund or funds of the above agency for fiscal year 2025 as authorized by section 41 of 2024 Senate Bill No. 28, this or other appropriation act of the 2024 regular session of the legislature, expenditures shall be made by the above agency from such moneys for fiscal year 2025 to deem a maternity center as a "healthcare provider" for the purposes of the healthcare provider insurance availability act, K.S.A.
-40-3401 et seq., and amendments thereto, if such maternity center: (1) Has been granted accreditation by the commission for accreditation of birth centers; or (2) is a maternity center as defined in K.S.A.
+40-3401 et seq., and amendments thereto, if such maternity centers; or (2) is a maternity center as defined in K.S.A.
 65-503, and amendments thereto.